Master Municipal Clerk and Clerk of the Board Academy Trainers

 Wandzia Rose, CIC

 Wandzia now owns a successful management consulting and coaching practice.
 She co-created the Performance Leadership program, a comprehensive leadership development program designed to assist leaders at all levels to understand the complex dynamics that impact organizational performance.
-She is an Integrative Coach Professional certified by The Ford Institute for Transformational Training and she is also a certified trainer in Success Signals, a communication skills training program.
-Wandzia currently serves as a senior trainer for the City Clerk’s Association of California (CCAC) Master Municipal Clerk and Clerk of the Board Clerk Academy offered through Miller Management and Consulting Group.
-Wandzia earned a B.A. degree from the University of San Francisco and is currently enrolled in the John F. Kennedy University graduate program on Consciousness and Transformative Studies.
+She is an Integrative Coach Professional certified by The Ford Institute for Transformational Training, and certified in the Integrative Enneagram.
+She is also a certified trainer in Success Signals, a communication skills training program.
+Wandzia currently serves as a senior trainer for the City Clerks Association of California’s (CCAC) Master Municipal Clerk Academy offered through Miller Management and Consulting Group.
+She is also one of three Co-Directors for the Alameda County Leadership Academy, the Contra Costa County Leadership Academy, and the Greater Sacramento Valley Leadership Academy.
+Wandzia earned a B.A. degree from the University of San Francisco and is working on her Master’s degree in Consciousness and Transformational Studies.

 Stephanie Smith, MMC

-Stephanie D. Smith, City Clerk of the City of Murrieta, is a Master Municipal Clerk and serves as the President of the City Clerk’s Association of California.
-Prior to returning to Murrieta in December 2017, Stephanie was the Lake Forest City Clerk for 5 years and has over 30 years serving in local government.
-She has worked for the cities of Paramount, Perris, Murrieta, and Lake Forest.
-She holds a Bachelor’s Degree in Management and is a 30th Anniversary Year graduate of the Advanced Leadership Program through Continuing Education for Public Officials (CEPO), and is also a graduate of the CEPO Training for Trainers Program.
+Stephanie D. Smith, Director of Elections Services for Best, Best & Krieger, is a Master Municipal Clerk and has served on the Executive Board for the City Clerks Association of California, most recently as President in 2018-2019.
+With 33 years’ experience in municipal government, she has worked for the cities of Paramount, Perris, Lake Forest, and Murrieta before retiring from City employment and moving to the private sector, where she heads up the firm’s Election Services division, providing Municipal Clerks with election advice and redistricting demographic and public hearing services.
+She holds a Bachelor’s Degree in Management and is a 30th Anniversary Year graduate of the Advanced Leadership Program through Continuing Education for Public Officials (CEPO).
+She is also a graduate of the CEPO Training for Trainers Program.